 Professor of Philosophy, CUNY/Kingsborough

-American Philosophical Practitioners Association Certified Philosophical Counselor
+VP of the American Philosophical Practitioners Association (APPA)

 Certified Cognitive Behavioral Therapy (CBT) Practitioner

 Certified Mindfulness Practitioner